 Since childhood, singer/songwriter Aryn Michelle believed she had to record Christian music for two reasons: she had an unmistakable, powerful voice and she believed in Jesus.
 Isn’t that what a gifted Christian artist is supposed to do?
 Plus, as a pastor’s daughter she knew she wanted to stay in the family business.

 After a disappointing experience at a music competition in her early twenties, she spent the following years questioning her calling and began to experiment with other genres and styles, searching for sure footing both as an artist and as a child of God.
 She released her first two secular albums after graduating from the acclaimed Berklee College of Music.

-This search eventually led her back to her first love: writing insightful, challenging, thoughtful songs for the church, from a distinctly Christian viewpoint.
+This search eventually led her back to her first love: writing insightful, challenging, thoughtful songs for the people of the church, from a distinctly Christian viewpoint.
 During her journey to understand her calling, she had long conversations with her pastor father who challenged her with questions like: “Who’s actually being touched by your music?” and “Why do you think God gave you such a unique history when it comes to your education, musical training and theological upbringing?”
 His incisive insights fanned a dim flame Aryn assumed had disappeared at that all-too-brief singing competition.

 Aryn began recording distinctly Christian music in 2014 “not because I had to, but because I wanted to.”
 Having finally found her voice, her decision was quickly rewarded by being named Female Artist and Writer of the Year at the 2014 Gospel Music Association’s Immerse Competition.

 In 2015, Aryn released Depth, an album made up of theologically heavy questions and challenges to coax listeners to reconsider their own faith in light of biblical truth.
 She considers it Christian music for thinking Christians.